Eastern Oregon Altitude Project

 Service – Yet to be decided, but we’ll likely help clear some trail while at the camp.
 If you remember bring your chainsaw in your carry-on!
 Kidding!

-Planned outings – We’ll visit some historical artifacts in the area including some ghost towns, bizzare mining equipment, but mainly we’ll explore the natural beauty that the area has to offer.
+Planned outings – We’ll visit some historical artifacts in the area including some Eastern Oregon ghost towns and The Sumpter Valley Dredge, but mainly we’ll explore the natural beauty that the area has to offer.

 Free time – This area has massive untapped potential.
 Go fishing, hike, bike, shoot, hunt, swim, start a bonfire, or go get lost in the woods.